 Why We Need Nootropics

-By becoming familiar with what foods provide the most brain benefit, you can specifically target every area of brain health and optimize cognition.
+By becoming familiar with what foods provide the most brain benefit, you are more equipped to target each area of your brain to optimize cognition.
 Including alertness, concentration, focus, learning, memory and mood.

-But this is assuming we live in an ideal world, with the best, nutritious food grown on virgin land without pesticides and herbicides.
+And we could do all this with food IF we lived in a perfect world, with the best, and most nutritious food grown on virgin land without pesticides and herbicides.
 Produced by a local farmer.
 So none of the nutrients are lost during travel to your supermarket.

-We’re also assuming you chew your food adequately, have enough stomach acid to start digestion, your body produces enough digestive enzymes, have perfectly functioning bile ducts, and have no gut inflammation.
-Inflammation can be caused by Celiac disease, food allergies, ulcerative colitis or Crohn’s disease.
+This is also assuming you chew your food adequately, your body produces enough of and the right digestive enzymes, have perfectly functioning bile ducts, and no gut inflammation.
+Inflammation caused by Celiac disease, food allergies, ulcerative colitis or Crohn’s disease.

 You also require enough time for digestion to take place in your gut.
-Digestion can be interrupted and cut short by drugs, laxatives, high anxiety, excessive exercise, nervous disorders or excessive thyroid hormones.
+Digestion can be interrupted or cut short by prescription drugs, laxatives, high anxiety, excessive exercise, nervous disorders or a malfunctioning thyroid.

-I cringe every time I hear or read a statement by a so-called “health professional” who says vitamins and supplements are a waste of time and money.
-That you get all the nutrients and fuel your body needs from a ‘healthy diet’.
+I cringe every time I hear or read a statement by a so-called “health professional” who claims vitamins and supplements are a waste of time and money.
+They say that you can get all the nutrients and fuel your body needs from a ‘healthy diet’.

-Many of the full reviews for individual nootropics on the List of Nootropics here on Nootropics Expert include the natural food sources where that nootropic supplement can be found in our food supply.
+But we do get some of the nutrients we need every day by eating good quality food.
+Many of my reviews for individual nootropic supplements on the List of Nootropics here on Nootropics Expert® include the natural food sources where that nootropic supplement is derived from in our food supply.

-Scan through the table below and you’ll begin to see a pattern.
-Most food-derived nootropics can each be found in several foods.
+I encourage you to scan through the table below because you’ll begin to see a pattern.
+Most food-derived nootropics can be found in several foods.
 Many from foods we should be eating every day.
 And are included in the general categories of beans, leafy greens, nuts and seafood.

 Beans, Greens, Nuts & Seafood